Carrier says he could have kicked many more but that it was getting dark and the referee told him he had limited time.

 Ehrman scarcely tries to defend himself against Carrier’s criticism.

 If Ehrman had acted like a real scholar and actually gone to the sources, and read more widely in the scholarship (instead of incompetently reading just one author–the kind of hack mistake we would expect from an incompetent myther), he would have discovered that almost everything Smith claims about this is false.

-Ehrman can only reply that Smith is very influential authority and not a hack (Carrier did not say Smith was a hack but that that Ehrman was using Smith in a hack job one would expect from incompetent students.
+Ehrman can only reply that Smith is a very influential authority and not a hack (Carrier did not say Smith was a hack but that Ehrman was using Smith in a hack job one would expect from incompetent students.
 I object to Carrier’s use of the insulting term “myther” here.
 But I covered that theme in my last post.)
 Ehrman does not admit he has read more widely in the scholarship on this point.

 I have read all of Jonathan Z. Smith’s books (expecting to come over to the view that Ehrman and many other scholars espouse — that there was no dying and rising god concept at the time of earliest Christianity) and would love to share a few discussions of some of them in posts on this blog.
 If one were to embrace Ehrman’s (and Smith’s) argument then one can scarcely make sense of the early Church Fathers when they claimed that pagans should believe in their dying and rising Jesus because he was a superior version of all the other gods and heroes they believed died and rose again.

 But even easier to read are the popular novels of the day.
 The concept of a hero dying (even being crucified) and buried and then miraculously returning to life again was a well-known motif in the popular imagination.
 I have discussed some of these in older posts: